 These organizations have groups of highly respected specialists in veterinary immunology and internal medicine who have agreed on basic protocols that provide excellent protection while minimizing exposure to vaccines.

-The following outlines the vaccines we administer, the diseases they prevent, and in some cases the prevalence of the associated disease here in the GVRD.
+The following outlines the vaccines we administer, the diseases they prevent, and in some cases, the prevalence of the associated disease here in the GVRD.

 Feline Rhinotracheitis (Herpesvirus)

 Rhinotracheitis is most severe in young kittens and older cats and is one of the most serious upper respiratory diseases seen in the feline species.
-We see many cats, especially kittens with this disease every year.
+We see many cats, especially kittens, with this disease every year.
 The virus is airborne and very contagious.
 Cats with this infection are lethargic, sneezing, and coughing.
 There is usually a discharge from the nostrils and the eyes and a fever.
 Some cats develop pneumonia and ulcerations in the eyes.
-Infected cats do not want to eat or drink because the nostrils are plugged and the throat is painful.
+Infected cats do not want to eat or drink because the nostrils are plugged, and the throat is painful.
 Dehydration and weight loss occur in almost all cases.
 The disease is debilitating and chronic.
 Many cats require hospitalization, intravenous fluids, and intensive care to help them get over the infection.
 Antibiotics may be given to treat secondary bacterial infections.
 Some cats suffer permanent damage to the eyes and the respiratory system.
 Fortunately, the vaccine is an effective preventive agent.
-It is important to note that once infected with a Herpesvirus, the infection is for life.
+It is important to note that once infected with a Herpesvirus; the infection is for life.
 (And a final comment; no, you cannot get this Herpesvirus from your cat.)

 Several strains of Calicivirus exist.
-They can cause a range of diseases, from a mild infection to life-threatening pneumonia.
+They can cause a range of diseases, from mild infection to life-threatening pneumonia.
 The disease is transmitted by direct contact with an infected cat or object (bowl, cage, brush, blanket, etc.) that harbours the virus.
 We typically see this virus in outdoor cats, but it is so easily spread that indoor cats should be protected too.
-Most cats develop lesions in the mouth, nasal passages, and the conjunctiva (mucus membranes) of the eyes.
+Most cats develop lesions in the mouth, nasal passages, and the eyes’ conjunctiva (mucus membranes).
 The early signs of Calicivirus infection are loss of appetite, elevated temperature, and lethargy.
 Later, sneezing, oral ulcers, and discharge from the eyes occur.
 The course of the disease in uncomplicated cases is short, and recovery may be expected in seven to ten days.
 Some more virulent strains can cause severe symptoms and may cause rapid death in cats of all ages.

 Feline Panleukopenia (Distemper)